 These different ingredient and tool are the edible spirits and the paint brushes.

-- Cover your cake with the colored fondant and smooth out properly.
-Leave the fondant to dry so that it won’t be smudged or dented when you start painting.
+(ii) secondly,cover your cake with the colored fondant and smooth out properly.
+After that leave the fondant to dry so that it won’t be smudged or dented when you start painting.